TypeStrong/typedoc-site/options/output.md

 will only have an effect if your project includes multiple entry points in different folders. `navigation.includeFolders` defaults to `true`.

+The `includeCategories` and `includeGroups` option can be overwritten on a per-reflection basis by using the following tags within the comment for the reflection containing the categories/groups.

+-   `@showGroups`
+-   `@hideGroups`
+-   `@showCategories`
+-   `@hideCategories`

 ## navigationLeaves

 ```json